arvisre/lfs200-study/ch06-user-and-system-administration-commands/003_networkadmin-commands.md

 <img width="782" height="539" alt="Screenshot From 2026-06-20 22-40-25" src="https://github.com/user-attachments/assets/3074cad8-f044-4c82-b3a3-a067e1a99eae" />
 In the above example, I have used the **-x** option to query the **domain name** for the **ip address** </br>

+## Basic explanation of how Name Resolution works in a Linux system: </br>